av-mae-uf/av1tenth-docs/docs/index.rst

 Don't be discouraged if you are confused, we will assist you through completing this class.
 ROS2 is confusing.
 It takes sometime to fully understand what it is doing. `ROS2 website <https://docs.ros.org/en/foxy/index.html>`_ does a decent job of explaining what is going on.

 .. tip:: If you want to build the car yourself for personal or other educational use, look at the information section.
-The `parts <information/parts.html>`_ section outlines every piece of hardware required and build instructions are available `here <information/build.html>`_.
+The `parts <information/parts.html>`_ section outlines every piece of hardware required.

 .. toctree::
    :caption: Getting Started